think-cell/wg21/P2881-generator-for.md

 co_yield<sink> value;
 ```

-## Syntax sugar for `return std::continue_` (optional)

-If a sink is written by hand, the majority of them will end with a `return std::continue_;`, which can be a bit annoying.

-One solution would be to support a sink that returns `void` and treat it as-if it returned `std::continue_t`.
-However, this means that we cannot handle the result of the sink directly and instead need to check the return type first or wrap the `sink(value)` call into something that translates `void` to `std::continue_t`.
-Alternatively, the syntax sugar for the sink call could do that translation for us.

-A more general solution would be to allow omitting the return statement in functions that return empty types and not just in functions that return `void`.
-That way, instead of writing `return std::continue_`, the return type of the lambda just needs to be specified as `-> std::continue_t` and an early return is just `return;`.
+However, re-using `co_yield` in that way might result in parsing ambiguities with regular coroutine `co_yield`, so that paticular syntax might be infeasible.

+The pattern here of "check if result is an error and forward it with an early return if necessary" is error propagation,
+so it can be solved using the error propagation operator from [@P2561R1]: `sink(value)??`.
+However, `??` alone will not support the type translation to `std::control_flow`, so if that option is taken, it needs to be `std::control_flow::invoke(sink, value)??` or some similar helper function.

 ## `std::ranges` support (future paper)

 If there is interest in the feature, a separate paper will add support for generator ranges to the standard library.
-This includes concept machinery, turning views into generator ranges where appropriate for better iteration performance, and adding support for generator ranges to single-loop range algorithms like `std::ranges::for_each` or `std::ranges::copy`.
+This includes concept machinery, turning views into generator ranges where appropriate for better iteration performance, and adding support for generator ranges to single-loop range algorithms like `std::ranges::for_each`, `std::ranges::copy`, or `std::ranges::fold_left` (plus variants and fold-like algorithms like `std::ranges::any_of`).

 # Open questions